-WWE News: Glenn Jacobs, AKA Kane, Declares Victory In Knox County Mayor Primary By 17 Votes
+Glenn Jacobs, AKA Kane, Declares Victory In Knox County Mayor Primary By 17 Votes

 While the votes were being tabulated, a cyberattack briefly crashed the Knox County election website.

-Jacob’s platform included low taxes, job growth, and improving the quality of education and the infrastructure.
-Jacobs has lived in the area since 1995.
+Jacobs’ platform included low taxes, job growth, and improving the quality of education and the infrastructure.
+Jacobs has lived in the area since 1995 and operates an insurance agency there.

-Enjoyed spending some time with the great folks at Northshore Elementary that are here Voting!#TogetherWeWin pic.twitter.com/IITNQ0eTap
+“This is a great place to work, live and raise a family.
+I want to do my part to make sure it remains a great place and that our future is as bright as ever,” Jacobs said at his initial campaign rally, SkySports reported.

 Taking a page out of President Trump’s book perhaps, Jacobs also vowed to drain the political swamp in the Knoxville area once he takes office.